 DON’T be afraid to pair your newfound beige with unexpected colors.
 There is no rule that you have to pair beige with other neutrals.
 Beige can look elegant with pale blue, rust, or even gold.
 Choose the colors you really love first, then find the right beige to complement them.

 DO watch your undertones.
 You really need to learn about undertones before you choose a neutral like beige, confidently.
-Read more about undertones here.
 Undertones are the number one reason why neutral color schemes go awry.
-Recognizing the pink or yellow undertone of your favorite beige, means that you can choose the rest of the palette confidently.
+Recognizing the pink or yellow undertone of your favorite beige means that you can choose the rest of the palette confidently.

 DO be careful with the white colors you pair that beige with.
 Yes, white can have undertones, just as beige does.
-Pairing a warm beige with a white color with gray or blue undertones, will look "off."
-You may not be able to recognize the problem at first, but your beige and white don't work together, it's most likely the problem.
-Here is Why Choosing Plain White Paint is Almost Impossible.
+Pairing a warm beige with a white color with gray or blue undertones will look "off."
+You may not be able to recognize the problem at first, but if your beige and white don't work together, it's most likely the problem.

 DON'T get caught up in thinking that beige is boring or tired.
 If you keep your color scheme neutral, then have fun with accents or with artwork.
 The right beige can create the perfect backdrop for any style of decorating you might love.

 DON'T forget that choosing colors isn't about hard and fast rules.
 The most important aspect of choosing any color is how you feel about that color.
 Learn the undertones, sample your paint, and order fabric swatches to make sure your favorite color works your space.